just-juanma/UF-EDI1-Guides/README.md

 ## 💻 Development of the guides <a name="description"></a>
 ### Guide 1
 The objective is to be able to demonstrate the weights of variables in memory, data types, printout formats, and pass-through from one base to another.
+In addition, the sum of signed binary numbers is taken into account.
+It is checked if a carry, borrow or overflow occurs.

 ## ⬇️ How to Install and Run the Project <a name="howto"></a>